Table of Contents

 The blood count of minor thalassemia shows microcytic, hypochromic erythrocytes.
 Since this is also the case with iron deficiency and this condition is more frequent in practice, one should consider minor thalassemia when confronted with a non-confirmed iron deficiency anemia.
 A blood smear with target cells and poikilocytosis provides additional certainty.

-Further criteria confirming the suspicion are a positive family history, disturbed hemoglobinization in bone marrow aspirate, and genome analysis.
+Further criteria confirming the suspicion are positive family history, disturbed hemoglobinization in bone marrow aspirate, and genome analysis.

 Therapy of Thalassemia